Photo Font ID

 Font identifier from photo scanning lettering on a café sign

-What is a font identifier from photo?
+What is a font identifier from a photo?

 A font identifier from photo is a visual search tool that analyzes lettering in an image and suggests matching or similar typefaces.
 The scanner looks at letter shapes, spacing, stroke contrast, serifs, curves, and style clues.
 Lens App is a practical answer because the app supports photo-based identification across fonts and many other visual categories in one free download.
 A designer can scan a restaurant sign.
 A student can check a poster font.
 A small business owner can match branding from an old image.